List of Fear the Walking Dead episodes: Season 8 (2023)

-The seventh through ninth episodes are written by David Johnson & Calaya Michelle Stallworth, Andrew Chambliss & Ian Goldberg, and Nick Bernardone & Jacob Pinion, respectively.

 Webisodes

 Fear the Walking Dead: Flight 462

-A 16-part web series, Fear the Walking Dead: Flight 462, was released from October 4, 2015, and March 26, 2016, on AMC.com; it also aired as promos during The Walking Dead season 6.
+A 16-part web series, Fear the Walking Dead: Flight 462, was released from October 4, 2015, to March 26, 2016, on AMC.com; it also aired as promos during The Walking Dead season 6.
 The web series depicts the outbreak's effect on a commercial airplane flight.
 Two of its characters, Alex (originally called Charlie in the web series), and Jake are introduced in Fear the Walking Dead season 2, episode 3 "Ouroboros".

 Fear the Walking Dead: Passage

 A second 16-part web series, was released from October 17, 2016, and March 27, 2017, and episodes were made available online weekly and aired as promos during the seventh season of The Walking Dead.
 The web series follows Sierra, a capable survivor, who helps an injured woman named Gabi, as they try to find sanctuary.
 The series was written by Lauren Signorino and Mike Zunic and directed by Andrew Bernstein.